 Your Child’s Room

 Your child’s room assignment is based on his or her age, admitting diagnosis and bed availability.
-We apologize for any inconvenience, but your child may be moved several times as his health status changes.
+Please be aware that your child may be moved several times as his or her health status changes.

 Calling a Nurse

 For your child’s safety, a button to call a nurse is located at the bedside.
 A staff member will respond as quickly as possible.